Cu3PO42/KeySAVe-Documentation/dumping/saves.md

 7. Create a backup of your save as explained above.
 Name it `16`.
 8. Move the six Pokémon from box one to box two.
 It is important that you preserve their order exactly.
 9. Create another backup.
 Name it `165`.
-10. In KeySAVe, go to the breaking tab and open `16` as file 1 and `165` as file 2.
+10. In KeySAVᵉ, go to the breaking tab and open `16` as file 1 and `165` as file 2.
 Click on 'Break'.
 11. You should see a success message, your key will now be saved.

 **NOTE**: It is possible, but very unlikely (~0.02%), that even if you followed the steps exactly, decryption will fail.
 In that case, please choose six different Pokémon (replace all of them) and start over.